 The COVID-19 outbreak had major disruptions in the global agriculture and food market systems.
-Modern farming innovations, ideas and technologies will influence how you grow and market farm commodities going forward amidst unforeseen interruptions and supply risks.
+Modern farming innovations, ideas, and technologies will influence how you grow and market farm commodities going forward amidst unforeseen interruptions and supply risks.

 In this article, we explore five modern farming ideas for individuals, agribusinesses and governments.
 They will ensure a reliable supply of food, raw materials, profits and labour.
-Besides, they will improves local and international food security, public health and incomes.
+Besides, they will improve local and international food security, public health and incomes.

 These smart farming ideas will rely on use data and analytics, technology and other innovations like Internet of things (IOT) and Artificial intelligence (AI).
 They include;